needle-tools/compilation-visualizer/README.md

 ![Compilation Process](https://github.com/needle-tools/compilation-visualizer/wiki/images/compact-view-recompile.gif)

-If you want to trigger a recompile, you can either use the "Recompile" button, or `Right Click > Reimport` a script or folder with scripts to cause that to be recompiled.
+If you want to trigger a recompile, you can either use the <kbd>Recompile</kbd> button, or `Right Click > Reimport` a script or folder with scripts to cause that to be recompiled.
+You can also compile player scripts only, by clicking <kbd>Compile Player Scripts</kbd>.

 ## Screenshots
 ![Compilation Process](https://github.com/needle-tools/compilation-visualizer/wiki/images/expanded-view-recompile.gif)